richardgiddings/goodgym-events-api/README.md

 - [GoodGym GitHub Repo](https://github.com/good-gym/opendata)
 - [OpenActive Specification](https://openactive.io/realtime-paged-data-exchange/)

-## Changes Needed
+## Unanswered questions

-Questions round deletes and cancellations of events
+Questions around deletes and cancellations of events:
-- Not handling cancellations?
+- Not handling cancellations? - I think this is a piece of missing data?
 - When do we get deletes as it doesn't appear to be for events that have passed?